Tuesday August 1, 2017

 This session features the two leaders of their respective electrical distributor associations in Finland and Norway.
 Ms. Tarja Hailikari, Managing Director of the Finnish Electro Technical Trade Association and Frank Jaegtnes, CEO of the Norway Electrical Association will join forces for this session.
 Join Tarja and Frank to find out how electrical distributors in their countries are leveraging BIM to grow their business and become an essential part of the emerging BIM technology adoption in the supply chain.

-The Future of Warehouse Technology Presented by David Hatch, Senior Director of Warehouse Systems, Saddle Creek Logistic Services
+The Future of Warehouse Technology Presented by Steve Congro, Director, Omni-Channel Fulfillment Technology, Saddle Creek Logistic Services

 3:00 - 3:45PM